Do Employers Have a Duty of Care to Employees?

 Businesses can also demonstrate the measures in place through a ‘Safe at work’ policy, which covers the steps taken to ensure the physical and mental welfare of staff.
 This should detail the steps taken to reduce the risk of injury, ensure the workplace is kept clean and hygienic, ensure the workplace is comfortable e.g., within the recommended working temperatures, and the policy in place to manage misconduct in the workplace, such as bullying and harassment.

-Personal safety technology integrated into organisations’ systems and processes can provide firms with a smarter and more cost-effective way to meet their duty of care and protect at-risk employees.
+Personal safety devices integrated into organisations’ systems and processes can provide firms with a smarter and more cost-effective way to meet their duty of care and protect at-risk employees.
 Our own research found an overwhelming shift towards the use of technology and smarter solutions to help protect lone working employees.
-Some firms are already classifying personal safety devices as PPE and the vast majority plan to increase their use of technology within the next few years.
+Some firms are already classifying a personal safety alarm as PPE and the vast majority plan to increase their use of technology within the next few years.

 “Peoplesafe’s service supports our staff operationally and ensures that we are meeting our health and safety obligations regarding duty of care… it’s a win-win scenario.”